 Personnel

-Personnel expenses cannot exceed 25% of the grant request

-be applied to current employees but only to special hires or durational employees hired specifically for the proposed project to enhance the competitiveness of specialty crops.
+Personnel expenses cannot exceed 25% of the grant request.
+They cannot be applied to current employees but only to special hires or durational employees hired specifically for the proposed project to enhance the competitiveness of specialty crops.

 Those employed elsewhere would be listed as subcontractors or consultants in the “CONTRACTUAL” category.
 General administrative/indirect or accounting expenses are not considered acceptable.